-Zanskar Valley, when someone hears about this place, the only thing that usually comes to mind is the Chadar trek (a frozen river trek).
+Zanskar Valley, when someone hears about this place, the only thing that usually comes to mind is the Chadar trek (a frozen river trek surrounded by snow capped mountains).

 When one considers travelling to Ladakh, one only goes to places like Leh, Nubra valley, Stok, Turtuk, and Karzok.

-Zanskar is like that introverted employee with all the excellent skills, knowledge, and the best attributes but lacks personal branding & doesn’t like to brag about himself.
-But there is so much more to Zanskar; it is one of the hidden gems in the union territory of Ladakh.
+It is like that introverted employee with all the excellent skills, knowledge, and the best attributes but lacks personal branding & doesn’t like to brag about himself.
+But there is so much more to Zanskar; it is one of the hidden gems in the union territory of Ladakh beyond Kargil district & Suru valley.

-You can travel to Zanskar from Manali, Leh & Srinagar only via shared cabs or your vehicle.
+You can reach Zanskar Valley from Manali, Leh & Srinagar only via shared cabs or your vehicle.

 Only one bus runs from Leh to Padum weekly, which is unreliable.